Controlled Substances

 (1) it's unlawful for anyone to deliver MDMA within 1,000 feet of real property comprising public or private elementary, secondary or career school attended primarily by minors

-Delivery w/in 1000ft of school - Methadone
+Delivery within 1000ft of school of Methadone

 ORS > Criminal Code > Controlled Substances > 475.822

-Delivery w/in 1000ft of school - Methamphetamine
+Delivery within 1000ft of school of Methamphetamine

 ORS > Criminal Code > Controlled Substances > 475.892